twitocode/Tantalum/content/Notes/Religion/Unit 4 Review.md

 ___
 # What are obligations?
-What one is bound by duty or con tract to do.
+Something you are bound to do by duty; your responsibility.

 ___
 # What is free will?